 How do foot brakes work?

-Foot brakes are a rear hinged fender that is pushed into the tire, generating friction which slows the wheel.
+Foot brakes are a hinged fender that is pushed into the tire, generating friction that slows the wheel.
 You activate them by pushing down on the fender with your heel.

 - No added weight or maintenance